eklink/IPO-Visualizations/README.md

 Project Proposal

-Team: Olga Tarannukha, James Lang, John Rafferty, Joel Timulak, Elizabeth Klink
+Team: Olga Tarannukha, James Jang, John Rafferty, Joel Timulak, Elizabeth Klink

 Objective: Researching IPOs trends over the last 3 years and create an interactive dashboard.
 Who has filed for an IPO over the last 3 years?
 Are there correlations between IPO industry and business location?
 And how has it changed over the last 3 years?